Skip to main content

 Evaluation

-The California Department of Education contracts with the University of California, San Francisco’s Philip R. Lee Institute for Health Policy Studies to conduct an independent evaluation of Project Cal-Well program activities.
+The California Department of Education (CDE) contracts with the University of California, San Francisco’s Philip R. Lee Institute for Health Policy Studies to conduct an independent evaluation of Project Cal-Well program activities.
 The following data collection instruments were created to assess the social emotional wellness and mental health needs and perceptions among students, school staff, and principals:

 Student Survey: